BobBuildTool/bob/doc/manual/configuration.rst

       merged variable of the previous step is updated in the forwarded environment too.

+After all dependencies have been processed the environment variables of tools (see :ref:`configuration-recipes-provideTools`) that are used in the recipe are merged into the local environment.
+Finally variables defined in :ref:`configuration-recipes-privateenv` and :ref:`configuration-recipes-metaenv` are merged too.

 A subset of the resulting local environment can be passed to the three execution steps.
 The available variables to the scripts are defined by :ref:`configuration-recipes-vars` and :ref:`configuration-recipes-vars-weak`.